 Owning your very own account means you’re in charge of how everything is set up.
 That includes ways to access your account information, including on the My Verizon app:

 My Verizon app: sign in to your account dashboard to access your statement, pay your bill, add members, change your plan (at no charge) and more.

 Get familiar with your new plan.

 Managing a Verizon plan is a lot like signing up for one — simple and straightforward.
-To get acquainted with your new responsibilities and capabilities, check out the My Verizon app or visit My Verizon and take a self-guided tour.
+To get acquainted with your new responsibilities and capabilities, check out the My Verizon app or visit My Verizon online and take a self-guided tour.
 We’re always here to chat, too.